 Gary Service Trip

 The Gary Service Trip is scheduled each fall semester.
 Students will visit ISU’s No Excuses classroom at the Charter School of the Dunes in Gary, Indiana.
 ISU students will interact with the school’s students through service activities and mentoring for the day.
 The cost for participants is $25.
-Registration will be available in August 2014.
+Registration will be available in Spring 2015.

 Alternative Fall Break

 Indiana State University’s third Fall Break Service Trip sponsored by the Center for Community Engagement will be November 21st to 23rd, 2014.
-In the past, ISU has teamed up with The Center for Courageous Kids in Scottsville, Kentucky, to work a weekend camp.
-Location TBA in spring of 2014.
+We are partnering with Bradford Woods for a weekend long service project at their camp.
+Cost- $100.